Near-One/near-plugins/examples/pausable-examples/README.md

 $ cargo test
 ```

-For tests, we use `workspaces` library and `sandbox` environment for details you can explorer `../near-plugins-test-utils` crate.
+For tests, we use `workspaces` library and `sandbox` environment.
+For details, you can explore `../near-plugins-test-utils` crate.